Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 ### How it works
 #### Parallelizing the algorithm
-Since handling a chunk of the input files that are specified by the template files does not require information from other chunks, the algorithm is a prime candidate for parallelization.
+Since matching multiple chunks of input text with the template files can be done independently, the algorithm is a prime candidate for parallelization.
 The main thread essentially fills up a queue with large batches of input text, and worker threads process the batches in parallel.
 Each thread outputs the result of a whole batch at once, and synchronizes with other threads to ensure that only one thread is writing to the output files.
 Empirically, the speed benefit of multi-threading only shows on large input sizes.

 #### Matching all 3 types of patterns
 Each line in the template file is split into the patterns they represent.
 We will only examine the patterns in one line how they are matched.